 This can cause issues on the installation of new version of the package.

-#1 Updated by Pi Ba over 4 years ago
+#1 Updated by Pi Ba almost 5 years ago

 Not having this install_package called from the new updated file could cause some packages to 'break', because of being miss-configured.
 While actually upgrade code is in place as part of the package installation scripts, though the workaround is easy to re-install a second time, its not what would be expected.
 This issue was also seen in #4135 which was marked as a duplicate of this issue.

 It not only happens when doing a firmware-upgrade > pkg_reinstall_all(), but also when a new version of a single package takes place using the 'reinstall' button.